netsec-ethz/fpki/README.md

 # FPKI
-## Yongzhe Xu

 ## Features

-- Issuance and logging of RPC
+- Issuance and logging of RPC (Root Policy Certificate)
-- Issuance of SPT using RPC
+- Issuance of SPT (Signed Policy Certificate) using RPC
 - Verification of RPC using SPT
 - Consistency verification of the log